Coleman Legal LLP Logo

 • If you can switch hands often when you repeat movements

-What you should do if you display symptoms of carpal tunnel syndrome?
+What should you do if you display symptoms of carpal tunnel syndrome?

 If you think that you have carpal tunnel syndrome, your first course of action should be to visit your local doctor.
 Once you have advised him that you have symptoms that might be related to your occupation, he will conduct the initial tests and then refer you to a specialist for confirmation of his diagnosis.